-There are three basic “pressing” chest exercises: the flat, incline, and decline bench press.
-However, there are many variations of chest exercises; specifically, dumbbell exercises for the lower, mid, and upper chest.
+There are three basic dumbbell chest exercises: the flat, incline, and decline bench press.
+Additionally, there are multiple variations of these three chest exercises with dumbbells.

 Keep reading below to learn more!

 Our chest muscles are divided into three major sections.
 They are:

 The Pectoralis Major is also known as the upper chest.
 This muscle group covers most of your chest muscle mass.
 The Pectoralis Major is the composition of a sternal head and a clavicular head, and a large fan-shaped piece of mass.